brickpop/web3-wrap/README.md

 Web3 Wrap
 ---

-Web3 Wrap is a client Javascript library inspired on the work of Jordy Baylina ([runWeb3Wrap](https://github.com/jbaylina/runWeb3Wrap) and [ethconnector](https://github.com/jbaylina/ethconnector)).
+Web3 Wrap is a client Javascript library inspired on the work of Jordi Baylina ([runWeb3Wrap](https://github.com/jbaylina/runWeb3Wrap) and [ethconnector](https://github.com/jbaylina/ethconnector)).

 * It provides a unified way to **deploy**, **query** and **send transactions** to Ethereum Smart Contracts with ease.
 * It also allows to perform simple operations in a simple way